kryotek777/Sacred-Gold-LobbyServer/README.md

 > With the vanilla game you need to set your speed to MODEM/ISDN instead of LAN, which will hide most of the ambient NPCs!
 > This is done below while setting "NETWORK_SPEEDSETTINGS" of in the in-game UI

+This section will explain how to join the public instance that's maintained and paid for by the great community [on the discord server!](https://discord.gg/Duu4B8tgjv)

 ### Setup your game

 1. **Close the game** if it's already open.